ptttrieu/Smart-Lighting/README.md

 ## 5. Wiring Diagram

-[cite_start]The connections involve interfacing the I2C pins for the RTC, digital input pins for the sensors and button, and a digital output pin for the relay control[cite: 129, 157, 158, 159, 160, 161].
+-The connections involve interfacing the I2C pins for the RTC, digital input pins for the sensors and button, and a digital output pin for the relay control[cite: 129, 157, 158, 159, 160, 161].

 ## 6. Implementation & Code
-[cite_start]The core logic resides in the `loop()` function, which concurrently manages Blynk connectivity, timer routines, physical button polling, and the automatic sensor logic[cite: 329, 330, 331, 332, 333].
+-The core logic resides in the `loop()` function, which concurrently manages Blynk connectivity, timer routines, physical button polling, and the automatic sensor logic[cite: 329, 330, 331, 332, 333].

 ```cpp
 void loop() {